netscaler/netscaler-k8s-ingress-controller/docs/acme.md

 -  Creating a `certificate` CRD object.

-First method is quick and simple, but if you need more customisation and granularity in terms of certificate renewal, you can chose the second method.
+First method is quick and simple, but if you need more customization and granularity in terms of certificate renewal, you can chose the second method.
 Depending on your selection, skip the other method.

 #### Adding `Ingress-shim` annotations to Ingress object